Bamblehorse/ReactApp/README.md

 The objective of the course was to create a GitHub battle app.
 This would use the GitHub API to find the users and using a simple algorithm give them a score.

+API Requsts are handled by AXIOS.
+Sentry and raven-js used for error logging.
+Localtunnel used to push the localserve to a temporary webserver for a remote view of the page.

 ## Prerequisities
 You will need the following tools to run the project:
 * [Node.js and Npm](https://nodejs.org/en/download/)